 Once out of the military he acted in the low budget movie, Rough Cut, which became an unexpected box office hit.
 Then in 2009 he made the TV drama Cain & Abel which drew him back into the public eye.

 More recently he has been showing off some of his romantic comedy charms in Master’s Sun, (2013) and Oh!
 My Venus, (2015) both recommended as worth watching.
 Somewhat of an impassive actor in some of his roles, it was nice to see him smile, and even laugh, in these two dramas.
-(Especially before watching his 2016 movie Battleship Island, which looks pretty intense.)
+(Especially before watching his 2016 movie Battleship Island, which was pretty intense.)

 Not only an award winning actor, and a model, he is also an author of a couple of well received photo essay books.
 Additionally he has recorded hip-hop songs and released a mini album with guest artists such as Bobby Kim.